A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 1. How Will You Structure Your Program?

-When it comes to structuring your program, there are a few things to consider.
 First, you need to decide how long your program will be.
-Will it be a 3-month program, 6-month program, or maybe even a year-long program?
+Will it be 3 months, 6 months, or maybe even a year-long program?
 This will depend on the specific problem you’re solving and the depth of transformation you’re offering.

 (Remember: Longer isn’t necessarily better.
 People pay more for faster results.)